joshialonzo/infrastructure-for-developers/docker/README.md

 ## Control group uses

+* Definition: Limit resources that containers can use, like memory and processor time.

 * Monitor and restrict CPU usage
 * Monitor and restrict network and disk bandwidth
 * Monitor and restrict memory consumption